gozdemadendere/My_Portfolio_Projects/Tableau Data Visualization Projects/README.md

 The main objective of this project is to create a dashboard using **Tableau BI Tool** to easily and quickly see the company's valuable insights.

-The dashboard provide a summary of company's analytical values, save time, improve decision making, simplify performance checks.
+The dashboard provide a summary of company's analytical values, save time, improve decision-making, simplify performance checks.

 #### 2. Technical Skills